pawelkruzynski/docs/pages/public_cloud/public_cloud_databases/databases_13_update_your_cluster_flavor/guide.fr-fr.md

 ### Instructions

 To adjust the flavor of your cluster, log in to the OVHcloud Control Panel and open your Public Cloud project.
-Click `Databases`{.action} in the left navigation bar, select your engine instance then click the `General Information`{.action} tab.
+Click `Databases`{.action} in the left navigation bar, select your engine instance then click the `Configuration`{.action} tab.

 ![Cluster overview](images/cluster_overview.png)

-Click `Change node template`{.action} and adjust the flavor of your cluster.
+Click `Edit`{.action} on the "Flavor" line and adjust the flavor of your cluster.

 ![Change node template](images/flavor_change_view.png)